prerak-123/automata/README.md

 # Automata

-A library to work with finite state automatas.
+A library to work with finite state automatas, written in OCaml.